sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 #### 2018-2020 National Action Plan on Open Government

-The most recent action plan, as part of our commitment to the OGP, is the [2018-2020 National Action Plan on Open Government](https://open.canada.ca/en/content/canadas-2018-2020-national-action-plan-open-government).
+The most recent Action Plan, as part of our commitment to the OGP, is the [2018-2020 National Action Plan on Open Government](https://open.canada.ca/en/content/canadas-2018-2020-national-action-plan-open-government).
 These are some commitments:

 > - expand the Open by Default pilot project